Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Related Work

-Recent methods for training deep SNNs can be broadly categorized into two approaches, ANN-to-SNN conversion (ANN2SNN) \citep{Bodo2017,Sengupta2019,Han2020a,Han2020b,Ding2021,Stockl2021,Bu2022} and direct end-to-end training through backpropagation \citep{Lee2016,NEftci2019,Li2021,Fang2021a,Fang2021b,Guo2022,Xiao2022,zhu2024}.
-Normalization is critical in both ANN2SNN and training from scratch.
-Many ANN2SNN methods merge parameters of normalization layers in ANNs into synaptic weights of spiking neurons \citep{Sengupta2019, Han2020a, Bu2022}.
-In contrast, training SNNs from scratch usually directly adopt normalization schemes developed for ANNs, especially BN \citep{ioffe15}.
-There are also BN-derived normalization schemes designed for SNNs, like BNTT \citep{Kim2021}, tdBN \citep{Zheng2021}, and TEBN \citep{Duan2022}.
-However, these strategies still inherit the biological implausibility of BN due to the dependence on statistics data collected from batches of inputs.
-Therefore, they do not fully resolve the core conflict between computational performance and biological realism, motivating the search for brain-inspired normalization alternatives.
+Recent methods for training deep SNNs can be broadly categorized into two approaches, ANN-to-SNN conversion (ANN2SNN) \citep{Bodo2017,Sengupta2019,Han2020a,Han2020b,Ding2021,Stockl2021,Bu2022,zhao2025ttfsformer} and direct end-to-end training \citep{Lee2016,NEftci2019,Li2021,Fang2021a,Fang2021b,Guo2022,Xiao2022,zhu2024}.
+Normalization is critical in both methods.
+Many ANN2SNN methods merge normalization parameters of ANNs into synaptic weights of spiking neurons \citep{Sengupta2019, Han2020a, Bu2022}.
+In contrast, training SNNs from scratch usually directly adopts normalization schemes developed for ANNs, especially BN \citep{ioffe15}.
+There are also BN-derived normalization schemes designed for SNNs, like NeuNorm \citep{NeuNorm}, BNTT \citep{BNTT}, tdBN \citep{tdBN}, TEBN \citep{TEBN}, and TAB \citep{TAB}.
+However, these strategies still inherit the biological implausibility of normalization schemes due to their dependence on statistics collected from batch inputs throughout the training.
+Therefore, the need for fully brain-inspired normalization alternatives remains.